saippua/camera_calibration/README.md

 ## collect.py

 This script is used to collect frames.
-The camera to collect can be set using the flat `--camera <ID>` where `ID` is the index of the camera (0 for T265 left, 1 for T265 right, 2 for CSI camera. -1 can also be used to collect from all cameras simultaneously).
+The camera can be selected using the flag `--camera <ID>` where `ID` is the index of the camera (0 for T265 left, 1 for T265 right, 2 for CSI camera. -1 can also be used to collect from all cameras simultaneously).
 Camera frames are saved in the `snapshots` directory with the following naming convention `<CAM_ID>_<CSI_MODE>_<FRAME_ID>_<TIMESTAMP_NS>.png`.
 If T265 camera is selected, then `CSI_MODE` will be 0.
 T265 frames use the realsense provided timestamp, and CSI frames use python timestamp at the time the frame is captured. `CSI_MODE` determines the framerate and resolution of the CSI camera and can be set with the flag `--csi_mode <CSI_MODE>`.
 For calibration we used mode `3`, which is 1640x1323 resolution at 30 FPS.

 Additional flags for the collection script are:
  * `--timer <INTERVAL>` which specifies the interval used for automatic data capture